Horizons – International Engagement Leadership Program

 The Horizons – International Engagement Leadership Program is delivered by The Department of Foreign Affairs and Trade (DFAT) in partnership with The Regional Australia Institute (RAI).

-This free program is held twice a year and consists of six interactive online sessions facilitated by a range of industry and government trade experts.
+This free program is held twice a year and consists of interactive online sessions and masterclasses facilitated by a range of industry and government trade experts.
 Participants also have access to mentoring and networking opportunities that are tailored to each participant’s goals.

 Program participants automatically become members of the exclusive Horizons alumni, connecting them to a vast network of national and international organisations.